gregspurrier/for/README.md

-# For
-## Overview
+# Overview
-`For` is a Ruby library supporting list comprehensions similar to those found in Clojure and many other languages.
+`For` is a Ruby library providing list comprehensions similar to those found in Clojure and many other languages.
-It was started as a whyday 2011 / LinkedIn August 2011 Hackday project.
+It is my celebration of the the fact that the August 2011 LinkedIn Hackday coincided with _whyday 2011.

-## Examples
+# Examples
-`For` takes one or more sequence specifications and a block and returns and enumerable For::Comprehension object.
+`For` takes one or more sequence specifications and a block and returns an enumerable comprehension object.
 When the comprehension is enumerated, the block is executed once for each combination that can be formed by taking an element from each sequence: